Kylie Jenner’s 22nd Birthday Face The Last Straw For Fans Thinking She Looks 30-50

 As The Daily Mail reports today, fans appear to have found Kylie’s recent 22nd birthday images to be the last straw.
 The makeup mogul has appeared in various images centering around her luxury bash in Italy, from posed swimwear snaps on her Instagram to the wave of paparazzi images showing the star looking a little less camera-ready.
-The newspaper appears to have collated social media responses centering around Kylie’s face, with fans seeming convinced that Kylie looks much older than her 22 years.
+The newspaper appears to have collated social media responses centering around Kylie’s face, with fans seemingly convinced that Kylie looks much older than her 22 years.

 “Kylie just turned 22 but looks like at least 30 with a baby,” one user wrote on Twitter.